dennisvink/rubycfn/README.md

 ## Setting up a Rubycfn project

-For projects that extend beyond a simnple stack or those that require unit testing you can create a Rubycfn project in the following way:
+For projects that extend beyond a simple stack or those that require unit testing you can create a Rubycfn project in the following way:

 `rubycfn`